circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 projects.
 Here are the most frequent of those:

-* **Xcode version is not available.** We install a few different versions of Xcode in the {% comment %} TODO: Job {% endcomment %}build image and keep those updated with the latest point releases.
+* **Xcode version is not available.** We install a few different versions of Xcode in each build image and keep those updated with the latest point releases.
 Therefore to use the latest Xcode 8.3, for example, which is `8.3.3`, it is sufficient to specify `8.3` in your `config.yml`.
 If a newer point